Gareth1980/thatawkwardartist/README.md

 When I right clicked inspect, zero error or warnings appeared.

 ### Responsiveness

-<p>I tested the responsiveness of the website on google chrome by using <a target="_blank" href="http://www.responsinator.com/">www.responsinator.com</a>.
-I also used the
-the inspect by right clicking over the website and then going into the toggle device toolbar.
-I selected the most used devices to also test for responsiveness i.e. iPhone 6/7/8, iPhone 6/7/8 plus, iPhone X, iPad and iPad Pro.</p>
+* I used the inspect by right clicking over the website and then going into the toggle device toolbar.
+I selected the most used devices to also test for responsiveness i.e. iPhone 6/7/8, iPhone 6/7/8 plus, iPhone X, iPad and iPad Pro.

 ### Navbar

-All links in navabar in all pages are tested and working correctly.
+* All links in navabar in all pages are tested and working correctly in botth mobile view and large screen view.
+Search bar working correctly testing it with various words.

 ### Footer

-All links in footer in all pages are tested and working correctly
+* All links in footer in all pages are tested and working correctly

 ### Links in main section of Pages
 **Home Page**

-**Products Pages**

-* Dropdown for category is tested and working correctly
-* Question and answer fields are tested and working correctly
+* All buttons on carousel working correctly
-* Link to add question is tested and working correctly
+* All links on each section on homepage working correctly

+**All Paintings and Painting Details Page**
-* If question, answer or both fields are left blank, question will not be added is tested and working correctly
+* I tested the sort by name, price and category, all working correctly
+* All links on the images working and are redirecting to the painting detail page
+* I logged in with superuser deatils and verified that the Edit/Delete buttons appear in both all painting and painting details pages
+* Tried to manually enter the /edit/ and /delete/ urls as a guest and a signed in user, both did not work as expected
+* I clicked on the "Add to Cart" button on the painting details page and working correctly with toast success message  and shopping cart updated with correct amount
+* I entered numbers other than 1 and error message came up as expected
+* on the painting details page, I clicked on the product's image and as expected, it opened in new tab as full screen image

 **Shopping Cart Pages**
+* I verified that the text and images of the added items are displayed correctly
+* I clicked on the "Continue shopping" link and is working correctly
+* I clicked the remove button and it's working correctly with successful toast message

-* Dropdown for category is tested and working correctly
+* I removed all the items and Your shopping cart is empty is shown and working correctly with successful toast message
-* Question and answer fields are tested and working correctly
+* I clicked the keep shopping button and it's working correctly
-* Link to edit question is tested and working correctly
+* I clicked the secure checkout button and it's working correctly
-* If question, answer or both fields are left blank, question will not be added is tested and working correctly

-**Checkout Pages**
+**Checkout and checkout success pages**

-* All links for Edit, Delete and reveal answer are tested and working correctly
+* I verified that the text and images(Order summary) are displayed correctly
+* I tried to submit an empty field set (check each section- Personal details, Shipping Info and Payment) and error message showed as expected
+* I tried to put incorrect information on email field (e.g. email without @) and error message shown as expected
+* In the Payment section enter the testing 4242 4242 4242 4242 card number, any expiration date in future and any CVC and then clicked on the Complete Order button (this was also checked on Stripe Dashbord to see if the order was created), this redirected me to the checkout success page as expected
+* I tried to enter different and incomplete card numbers, the expiration date in the past and errors messages shown as expected

+**Login/Register pages**

+* I registered with new email and received an email for verification as expected.
+* I tried to register again with same email, error message advising aleady a user as expected.
+* I tried to register with non matching passwords and error message advising passwors not matching as expected.
+* I signed in successfully with new email.
+* I signed out and on sign in page I clicked forgot password.
+I received email with link to create new password as expected.

 **Profile Page**

-* All links in Quiz purchase cards are tested and working correctly
+* Once logged in successfully, I set up new delivery details.
+I logged out, cleared browsing history and signed in again and new delivery details still showing as expected.
+* I put products into shopping cart and when on checkout page, delivery details were prepopulated as expected.

 **Admin Pages**

-* Link back to Home page and shop page are tested and working correctly
+* When I go to homepage/admin, I enter superuser details and enter admin as expected.
+* By clicking My Account/Product Management, I try to add a product leaving a required field blank and click add product but an error message shows as expected.
+* I add a product and it redirects my to that product as expected.
+* I click edit product and lets me edit it as expected.
+* In price feild, I enter 12345678, and error messaages shows as expected.
+Only allowed 6 figures.
+* I click delete product and is deleted and redirects me to products page as expected.

 ### Contact Us
 Contact Us working correctly.
 I tried to submit an empty form and verified that an error message about the